CELEBRATING THE LIFE & LEGACY OF MUSICAL LEGEND AND ROCK ‘N’ ROLL PIONEER, LITTLE RICHARD

 Little Richard has received many well-deserved accolades, including his induction into the Rock & Roll Hall of Fame in 1987 and a Grammy Lifetime Achievement Award in 1993.
 He also made appearances in several films such as The Girl Can’t Help It(1956), Mister Rock and Roll(1957), The London Rock & Roll Show (1973), Why Do Fools Fall In Love (1998) and many more.

-Our thoughts and prayers go out to Little Richard’s family, friends and fans alike, and his musical legacy will live on in our hearts forever.
+Our thoughts and prayers continue to go out to Little Richard’s family, friends and fans alike, and his musical legacy will live on in our hearts forever.